servirtium/README/starting-a-new-implementation.md

 <img src="https://raw.github.com/servirtium/README/master/3.svg?sanitize=true">

-## 4. Make the recording test fail if the recording is different to what it was previously.
+## 4. Make the recording of a test fail if it is different to what it was previously.

-Store the recording previously made (unless there is no prior recording) for each test.
-When the test completes, check if the recording is different and fail the test if it is different.
+Store the whole recording previously made (unless there is no prior recording) for each test.
+When the test completes, check if the whole recording is different and fail the test if it is.
 Just do this in memory and as each test executes.

 ```
-servirtiumRecorder.failIfMarkdownIsDiffentToLastRecording()
+servirtiumRecorder.failIfMarkdownIsDifferentToPreviousRecording()
 ```

 ## 5. Add second and subsequent interaction handling